-Kidde Aerospace and Defense's Advanced Pneumatic Detectors (APD) were developed to satisfy customers who prefer the pneumatic operating principle but are having problems with the design of existing pneumatic detectors in service.
+Kidde's Advanced Pneumatic Detector (APD) was developed to satisfy customers who prefer the pneumatic operating principle but are having problems with the design of existing pneumatic detectors in service.

 Lower replacement rate than older pneumatic detectors

 Fully qualified to MILF 7872C and meet FAA TSO C11e approval requirements